 inducing and leaves them vulnerable to judgement, shame, and guilt.
 So it helps to not be a

 complete a**hole if a potential partner trusts you enough to share their status.
 Besides, there is a

 Here are five tips to help you navigate your situation if you find that your partner has an

 1. Educate Yourself THEN Make a Decision

-- What its the standard course of treatment for infected individuals?
+5. What is the standard course of treatment for infected individuals?

 2. If You Decide to Leave, Don't Be a Jerk

 Telling someone about a chronic or incurable condition takes courage.
 In turn, the last thing they

 need is lecture on how 'dirty', 'nasty', or disgusting they are.
 STDs can happen to anyone despite